-Each year, Montreal and Toronto share hosting the best men’s and women’s players in the world, with both tournaments played at the same time, during the same week.
-In 2021, the ATP will play in Toronto and the WTA in Montreal.
+Each year, Montreal and Toronto share hosting the best men’s and women’s players in the world, with both tournaments played during the same week.
+In 2022, the ATP will play in Montreal and the WTA in Toronto.

 Western & Southern Open